MB1151/attention_is_all_you_need/README.md

 - model_checkpoint_prefix (Optional): Prefix to be appended to model names while saving to disk.
 Defaults to empty string ("").
 - model_name (Optional): Name to use to save the final model on disk.
 Defaults to a randomly generated string.
 - device (Optional): Device to be used for training the model.
 Can be 'cpu' or 'cuda'.
 Defaults to 'cpu'.
+- tokenizer_type (Optional): Tokenizer type to be used in the model.
+Can be 'spacy' or 'bpe'.
+Defaults to 'bpe'
 - retrain_tokenizers (Optional): Flag to indicate if the tokenizers should be retrained.
 Defaults to False
 - max_english_vocab_size (Optional): Maximum size of the English vocabulary.
 Only used if retrain_tokenizers is set to True.
 Defaults to 30000.
 - max_telugu_vocab_size (Optional): Maximum size of the Telugu vocabulary.
 Only used if retrain_tokenizers is set to True.
 Defaults to 30000.
+- resume_training (Optional): Flag to indicate whether training should be resumed on an existing model.
+Defaults to False.
 ```

 Run the following command to train the model:

 ```
-python model_implementation/model_training/training_script_main.py --model_name "en-te-model" --model_checkpoint_prefix "first_run" --device "cuda" --retrain_tokenizers False
+python model_implementation/model_training/training_script_main.py --model_name "en-te-model" --model_checkpoint_prefix "first_run" --device "cuda" --tokenizer_type "bpe" --retrain_tokenizers True --max_english_vocab_size 30000 --max_telugu_vocab_size 30000
 ```

+#### Model Checkpointing:

+Translation Models:

+- Model parameters are saved to `Data/trained_models/translation_models` after every epoch.
+- The name format of the model saved after epoch `NUM` is `{model_checkpoint_prefix}_epoch_{NUM}_{model_name}.pt`.
+- The final model is saved as `{model_checkpoint_prefix}_{model_name}.pt`.
+- Please note that each model instance size is around `350 MB`.

+Tokenizers:

+- If `retrain_tokenizers` is set to `True`, tokenizers are trained from scratch and saved for future use.
+- If `tokenizer_type` is set to `bpe`, the trained English and Telugu tokenizers are saved to `Data/trained_models/tokenizers/bpe/bpe_english_tokenizer` and `Data/trained_models/tokenizers/bpe/bpe_telugu_tokenizer` respectively.
+- If `tokenizer_type` is set to `spacy`, the trained English and Telugu tokenizers are saved to `Data/trained_models/tokenizers/spacy/spacy_english_tokenizer` and `Data/trained_models/tokenizers/spacy/spacy_telugu_tokenizer` respectively.
+- Please note that `bpe` and `spacy` tokenizers are fundamentally different and the information being saved to disk is also different in both cases.

+Memory Snapshot:

+- I also saved the memory snapshot to disk to understand how memory is being allocated on GPU and figure out any leaks to optimize memory usage.
+- Memory snapshot is saved as `Data/trained_models/miscellaneous/memory_snapshot.pickle` after every training iteration.

 ### Inference

-Inference script will load the trained model into memory and translate any input English sentences into Telugu.
+Inference script will load the trained model from disk into memory and translate any input English sentences into Telugu.
 Unfortunately, the script does not have any guard rails.
 It will try to translate the sentences of any language and output garbage if the input is not in English.

 The entry point to model inference is `model_implementation/model_inference/inference_script_main.py`